dfarquhar/ect-git-tutorial-1/README.md

 Additional line to
 represent gits ability

-to show the changes made
+This is another change to the file
-to a file in the commit stage